EngineerBug/Maze-Solver/README.md

 3. Left
 4. Up

-I also tried to implement a heuristic search which would take the co-ordinates of the entrance and exit and calculate the direct distance between them.
-It would then treat that value as an absolute minimum and eliminate all shorter branches.
-However, the algorithm to implement this was itself more time-complex than the time it saved, so I did not use it in the final project.
+I also implemented a heuristic search (similar to A*) which would take the co-ordinates of the each node calculate the direct distance to the goal node.
+Then, instead of a queue or stack, I used a priority queue which would always put the node with the shortest heuristic at the front.

+The first thing I noticed was that the algorithm visited the fewest nodes in maze-Easy.txt, which was a promising start.
+This trend continued, with A* only searching 40% of the nodes DFS did and only 3% the nodes of BFS (for the VLarge maze).

+However, the algorithm found a slightly longer path than BFS and was slightly slower than DFS.
+This is likely because python's priority queue is not blazingly fast, so if I were able to implement a more efficient method of choosing a next node, I could possibly make this algorithm faster than DFS.

+This can all be viewed in the "results.png" or "results.xlsx" files.